nanaikehu/nanaikehu.github.io/index.md

 ![](images/m2_building2.png)

-when we selected building and meter ID a graph will be render:
+When we select a building and meter ID, a graph will be render:

 ![](images/m2_building3.png)

-The third tab will be map:
+The third tab is the "Map" tab:

 ![](images/m2_map.png)

-When selecting a building on the map,a pop up will appear with a link to building tab:
+When selecting a building on the map, a pop up will appear with a link to building tab:

 ![](images/m2_map1.png)